-Any time you earn income, you may need to pay tax on it - including income from savings and investments.
+Any time you earn income, you may need to pay tax on it - and this includes income from savings interest and investments.

 But there are also several products available that allow you to grow your money without having to worry about tax at all, even if you exceed the new allowances.

 Below, we explain the accounts that allow you to earn interest on your savings within a tax-free wrapper.

 - Get a head start on your 2021-22 tax return with the Which? tax calculator.
 Tot up your tax bill, get tips on where to save and submit your return direct to HMRC with Which?.

 Cash Isas are completely free of income tax.
 Anyone over 16 and living in the UK can open one.

 In 2022-23, you can pay up to £20,000 into a cash Isa.
 This is unchanged from 2021-22.

 You can also switch previous years' Isas to new Isa providers without affecting your current year's allowance.
 It is possible to transfer money held in a cash Isa into a stocks and shares Isa and vice versa.

 Stocks and shares Isas

 The same subscription limit applies to stocks and shares Isas - £20,000 in 2022-23.